tatianegercina/FinTech/01-Lesson-Plans/10-Time-Series/2/LessonPlan.md

 * [stationarity.ipynb](Activities/01-Ins_Stationarity/Solved/stationarity.ipynb)

-Use the slides to introduce the term `stationarity`:
+Go to the slideshow, navigate to [[section X]] and use the slides to introduce the term `stationarity`:

 * In a stationary process, statistical properties such as the mean and variance do not vary across time.

-* In other words, the mean and variance in one section in the time series should not differ significantly from the mean and variance in another.
+* In other words, the mean and variance in one section of the time series should not differ significantly from the mean and variance in another.

-* A time series that exhibits a trend is therefore non-stationary.
+* A time series that exhibits a trend is, therefore, non-stationary.

 Demonstrate a non-stationary time series: